RBS boss says no number set for 'significant' investment bank job cuts

 RBS is shrinking its investment banking operations dramatically, pulling out of 25 countries in Europe, Asia and the Middle East while cutting jobs at its U.S. trading business in Connecticut.

-Its investment bank expanded dramatically under former CEO Fred Goodwin, culminating in the disastrous acquisition of ABN Amro in 2007, which nearly destroyed the bank prior to its 45 billion pound ($69 billion) bailout.
+Its investment bank expanded dramatically under former CEO Fred Goodwin, culminating in the disastrous acquisition of ABN Amro in 2007, which nearly destroyed the bank prior to its 45 billion pound bailout.

 McEwan, who took over as chief executive in 2013 from Goodwin's predecessor Stephen Hester, has refocused the bank on lending to British businesses and households.